Getting to Macquarie

 - Bike parking plus showers and changing facilities are available on campus

-- Bike Hub offers safe, secure bike parking with lockers and shower facilities
+- Bike Hubs offer safe, secure bike parking with locker and shower facilities

 Where can I fix my bike?

-There is a bike repair station next to the spiral bike rack on Wally's Walk, between the Central Courtyard and the Campus Common, with tools to fix your bike.
+There is a bike repair station next to the spiral bike rack on Wally's Walk, between the Central Courtyard and the Campus Common, with tools to fix your bike including a pump.

 Where can I meet other riders?